wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    They use <a href="#Purview">Microsoft Purview</a>.
 QUESTION: Does Microsoft provide all the tools that Data Stewards need?

-<a name="DataScientists"></a>
+### Data Scientists

-* <strong>Data Scientists</strong> work on AI models using Data Science tools such as Notebooks written in PySpark for Machine Learning.
+<strong>Data Scientists</strong> work on AI models using Data Science tools such as Notebooks written in PySpark for Machine Learning.
 The intelligence created can be custom tags that extend generic LLM (Large Language Models) created by others for NLP (Natural Language Processing) and other AI (Artificial Intelligence) capabilities.

 Additional roles: